In Line with Context: Repository-Level Code Generation via Context Inlining: Experiments Results

-\answerbox{Answer to RQ3}{ InlineCoder significantly improves the accuracy of both return and function-call statements across multiple evaluation metrics, demonstrating the effectiveness of its novel approach to leveraging upstream and downstream information through inlined context. }
+InlineCoder significantly improves the accuracy of both return and function-call statements across multiple evaluation metrics, demonstrating the effectiveness of its novel approach to leveraging upstream and downstream information through inlined context. }